thosgood/this-weeks-finds/markdown/251-300/week255.md

 taking "category-enhancing substances"!

-Freed shouldn't feel bad: he was among the first to introduce n-categories in the subject of topological quantum field theory!
+Freed shouldn't feel bad: he was among the first to introduce
+$n$-categories in the subject of topological quantum field theory!
 He gave a nice talk on this, clear and unpretentious, leading up to a conjecture for the 3-vector space that Chern-Simons theory assigns to a point.